Meningitis and encephalitis

 3. Does meningitis and encephalitis start in the brain?

-Meningitis can be caused by an infection in the blood or an infection in close proximity to the brain (ear infection) that allows the organisms to enter the CSF, or head trauma that allows bacteria in the sinuses to cross the blood-brain barrier.
+Meningitis can be caused by an infection in the blood or an infection in close proximity to the brain (ear or sinus infection) that allows the organisms to enter the CSF, or head trauma that allows bacteria in the sinuses to cross the blood-brain barrier.
 Encephalitis can be caused by infections that originate in the respiratory tract, gastrointestinal tract, or the blood that can spread to the .

 4. Is meningitis contagious?